SalomePlatform/top_ii_vol/Readme.md

 | `--depth`   | `[int]`    | This is the depth of the mesh needed.                |
 | `--mesh`    | `[string]` | To specify the kind of mesh needed                   |

-*Note that if one is using the coarsened mesh # of x points and # of y points should be the one  that are in the info file `info-<out-coarse.xyz>.txt` of the coarsened mesh cloud.*